jakubburkiewicz/node-red-contrib-ollama/README.md

 To use it, you need to have Node-RED installed on your system.
 For more information on how to install Node-RED, refer to the official [Node-RED documentation](https://nodered.org/docs/getting-started/).

-You also need Ollama running on the same or a different system.
+You also need either:
+- Ollama running on the same or a different system (local installation).
 For detailed instructions on how to install Ollama, please refer to the official [Ollama site](https://ollama.com/).
+- An Ollama Cloud account with an API key.
+Get your API key from [Ollama Cloud Settings](https://ollama.com/settings/keys).

 ## Installation